RackWare-Inc/IBM-MarketPlace-P2P/README.md

 Link to the user guide for RMM server, https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud

 # License Requirements
-Licenses required for migration to IBM Cloud is bring your own license (BYOL).
-The license is a subscription based license, paid monthly that enables you to migrate one or more servers during the subscription period.
-User will need to purchase the license directly from Rackware through sales@rackwareinc.com.
+For migration using the RMM server, the license model is bring your own license (BYOL).
+The license is a subscription based license, paid monthly.
+Each license allows you to migrate one or more servers during the subscription period.
+Only one server can be migrated at any given time with one license.
+You will need additional licenses to perform concurrent migrations.
+To purchase and install licenses please refer to the section : License Procurement Process

-For additional information about pricing or inquiries, reach out to sales@rackwareinc.com

-### License Procurement Process

-The license procurement process is pretty simple.
-Contact RackWare at sales@rackwareinc.com to purchase the licenses based on workload count as per user migration requirement.
-User should receive purchase order from RackWare sales team after license are purchased.
-Run command 'rwadm relicense' on RMM CLI to generate preinstall file.
-Please send license generation request to RackWare licensing team at licensing@rackwareinc.com with following information after generating preinstall file using above method :
-- RackWare RMM License ( Subject line )
-- CompanyName
-- LicenseCount
-- PreinstallFile (attached)
-- PurchaseOrder (attached)

 ### Ordering Page Deployment Values
 This will create a new VPC to install the RMM server.